Maritime history of Worthing: Smuggling

 When Worthing first developed as a fashionable resort, it was often reported in newspapers, guidebooks and other media that the town's new-found high-class status was in contrast to its corrupt history as a "den of smugglers".
 This was an exaggeration, but there was significant smuggling activity during the 1740s: battles between soldiers and smugglers culminated in the defeat of a major gang in 1749, which subdued illegal operations for several decades.

 Activity resumed in the 1820s because of economic depression which had caused Worthing's economy to stagnate.
 High taxes on goods were also a factor.
 A customs ship stationed off Worthing as part of the Coastal Blockade for the Prevention of Smuggling—a response to the events of the Napoleonic Wars, which attempted to defend the Kent and Sussex coasts—seized many shipments of contraband goods during the 1820s, and there were several battles in which smugglers and troops suffered injuries.
 In February 1832, 200 smugglers broke through the defences and reached the High Street with their contraband; they were intercepted, and during the subsequent fighting the gang leader was shot dead as he tried to defend the gang while they crossed Teville Stream.
 After this, dragoons were stationed in Worthing specifically to prevent smuggling.
-The gang leader, William Cowerson, was well respected in the town; his funeral was attended by many people, and his grave is marked by an ornate headstone.
+The gang leader, William Cowerson, was well respected in the town; his funeral was attended by many people, and his grave in Steyning church yard is marked by an ornate headstone.
 He is said to have stored contraband in various hiding places, including tombs at St Andrew's Church, West Tarring.

 Another incident in 1838, when smugglers were caught running contraband through the grounds of Beach House, resulted in another major battle.
 Thereafter, smuggling became less attractive because taxes on imported goods were reduced and free trade became easier.
 The last reported incidents were in the 1870s.